CodeLine-x/privo/README.md

-# Privo Android - Image Library App
+# Privo - Image Library App

 A React Native app built with Expo that allows users to upload and manage images in a beautiful grid layout.